AnnikaV9/lowbar/docs/README.md

     time.sleep(0.5)  # task
 ```

-To make things even more simpler, you can pass an integer and lowbar will convert it into a range object for you:
+Pass an integer and lowbar will convert it into a range object for you:
 ```python3
 for i in lowbar(100):
     time.sleep(0.5)  # task